daiva-sadauskiene/lab4-brute-force-detection/README.md

 # Lab 4: Brute Force Attack Investigation & IP Block via Microsoft Defender

 This lab documents a real brute-force login attempt detected on my Azure VM on July 25, 2025.
 Using Microsoft Sentinel and Defender for Endpoint, I investigated the incident, identified the malicious IP address, and blocked it via custom indicator.
-This exercise helped reinforce incident response workflows: detection → investigation → mitigation.

 ## Steps Overview
 ### 1. Detection and Alert: